wieljer1/crossaccount-s3-smartstore-migration/README.md

 ## Overview

-This repository contains scripts and documentation related to the migration of a large Splunk SmartStore cluster (50+ indexers and associated data) from one Amazon S3 SmartStore cloud environment to a new one.
+This repository contains scripts and documentation related to the migration of a large Splunk SmartStore cluster from one Amazon S3 SmartStore cloud environment to a new one.
 The primary focus is on automating the data transfer using AWS DataSync.

 ## Contents